Book Character Name Ideas: 90+ Names by Genre

 Dashiell Kensington

-Sharp and dashing in its first name, grand and established in its surname.
-This name belongs to a man who looks devastating in a tailored suit and has never once admitted he was wrong—until he meets her
+Sharp in its first name and grand in its surname.
+This name belongs to a man who looks devastating in a tailored suit and has never admitted he was wrong until he meets her

 - 6